egenius01/Bincom-Solution/README.md

 Please provide detailed descriptions of at least 2 digital technology projects or products you handled.
 We are interested in understanding your specific role in the project?

-- ### GitSync Hub
-This Django app allows you to clone a GitHub repository and save its JSON data to an SQL database Asynchronously using celery, its covering at least 2 use cases,

-### Use Cases:
-1. Admin can add/update/delete a github link to/on/from the system.
-2. User can view the list of git links saved to the system.
-3. User can view the progress of cloning on the home page.
-4. User can Register/Login/Logout.
-5. Admin can add/update/delete JsonDump added to the system automatically from the github file.

 ### Project 1

 - Parcel Delivery System (REST-API)